ChamandeepBhinder/pdsnd_github/README.md

 ### Date created
-April 2020
+April 2020 by Chamandeep Bhinder

 ### Project Title
-Explore US Bikeshare Data & Post it on Github
+Udacity Project - Explore US Bikeshare Data & Post it on Github Course - Programming of Data Science with Python

 ### Description
 In this project, Python is used to explore data related to bike share systems for three major cities in the united state- Chicago, New york city, Washington.
-I am using my Bikeshare python file and .csv data files to post my w3ork on Github.
+I am using my Bikeshare python file and .csv data files to post my work on Github.

 ### Files used
 Include the files used - Randomly selected data for all three cities in .csv format(chicago.csv, new_york_city.csv, washington.csv). all three of data files contain the same core eight columns: start time, end time, trip duration, start station, end station, user type, gender, birth year.